XRYong/Windows-Downloader/README.md

 ## Support:
 https://discord.gg/SyjJkPwtHP <br/>

-Windows Downloader is a tool to help you download any windows edition from Windows 11 to Windows XP.
+Windows Utility is a tool to help you download any windows edition from Windows 11 to Windows XP.
 This includes x64 or x32.(Windows 11 does not support x32)

 ## Requirement:
 Windows 10 or later<br />